Nukesor/comfy-table/README.md

 Features:

 - Automatic arrangement content to a specific width.
-- Styling options for terminals.
-- Cross plattform (Linux, macOS, Windows)
+- Content styling for terminals (Colors, Bold, Blinking, etc.).
+- Presets and preset modifiers to get you started.
-- Every part of the table can be customized
+- Pretty much every part of the table is customizable (borders, lines, padding, alignment).
+- Width constraints on columns that allow some control over the automatic content arrangement.
+- Cross plattform (Linux, macOS, Windows).
+- I probably forgot some stuff...

 **Basic usage:**